Welcome

 - Hometown: Dearborn, Michigan

-- Medical school: Ohio State University College of Medicine
+- Medical School: Ohio State University College of Medicine

 - Clinical Interests: Private practice

-- Personal interests: Board games, video games, weightlifting, couch naps
+- Personal Interests: Board games, video games, weightlifting, couch naps

-Mauro Bravo, MD
+Mauro Bravo, MD, Research Coordinator

 - Hometown: San Cristobal, Venezuela